scrabbletank/farhome-rules/rulesdoc.md

 #### Tactician
 *Requires 5 Intelligence, 20th level*

 Once per long rest, when rolling initiative as long as you are not surprised you may move a creature you are aware of to any position in the initiative.
-You have expertise in insight and conversation, with those skills use Intelligence instead of their normal attribute.
+You have expertise in perception and conversation, with those skills using Intelligence instead of their normal attribute.

 #### Titanic Blow
 *Requires 5 Strength, 20th level*

 You deal an extra wound die with Strength based weapon attacks.
 On hitting a creature you may reroll any wound dice and take the new values.
-You can do this 3 times per long rest.
+You can do this 3 times per rest.

 #### Turnabout
 *Requires 5 Dexterity, 20th level*